Cheesesteak0/AutoHotKey/README.md

 What this does is it allows me to force shut down any currently running .ahk file by press Ctrl+Esc.

 This purpose of this is mainly just in case one of the scripts malfunctions this will shut it and the rest running down.

+I am working on writing a script that will allow me to open all my scripts with one button and then shut them all down by pressing control and the button.